marshallflax/vision/AWS_Developer.md

 - Really, AWS???
   - ASG scale-out will be with v1, rather than v2.
 (But CodeDeploy will create a follow-on deployment to fix this.)

-#### AWS Elastic Beanstalk

-- AWS Elastic Beanstalk
-  - Alternative: CodeDeploy
-  - Controlled by `appspec.yml`
-    - `files` -- list of source/destination pairs
-    - `hooks` -- `BeforeInstall`, `ApplicationStop`, etc
-      - List of tuples -- script `location`, `timeout`, `runas`
-  - Targets:
-    - EC2 instances -- Requires CodeDeploy Agent (which is installed by Systems Manager and dependent upon Ruby)
-      - Depends upon each EC2 instance having a tag identifying its environment
-      - Q: Why isn't codedeploy-agent installable as a yum package???
-      - EC2 instances must have authorization to access deployment bundles in S3
-    - EC2 Autoscaling Groups -- Also requires CodeDeploy Agent
-      - In-place deployment
-      - Blue/Green -- new ASG created
-        - ELB mandatory
-        - Choose how long to retail old ASG (and EC2 instances thereof)
-    - Lambda functions
-      - Traffic shift integrated within SAM (Serverless Application Model) framework
-      - Simply changes the percentages for the PROD (or whatever) alias.
-        - `LambdaLinear10PercentEvery3Minutes`
-        - `LambdaLinear10PercentEvery10Minutes`
-        - `LambdaCanary10Percent5Minutes` (and then 100%)
-        - `LambdaCanary10Percent30Minutes` (and then 100%)
-        - `AllAtOnce`
-    - ECS Platform
-      - Only Blue/Green deployments; switch occurs in ALB
-      - `ECSLinear10PercentEvery3Minutes`
-      - `ECSLinear10PercentEvery10Minutes`
-      - `ECSCanary10Percent5Minutes` (and then 100%)
-      - `ECSCanary10Percent30Minutes` (and then 100%)
-      - `AllAtOnce`
-    - On-prem
-  - Gradual deployment -- `AllAtOnce`, `HalfAtATime`, `OneAtATime`, BlueGreen or custom
-  - Automated rollback
-    - Rollbacks are a _new_ deployment to a last known-good revision

 #### CodePipeline

 - CodePipeline -- Visual Workflow to Orchestrate the above via S3 artifacts